Conway Peanut Warehouse – Conway, South Carolina

 Located just off the Waccamaw River, Conway’s Peanut Warehouse played a role in the riverine and railroad economy that defined the area around the turn of the 20th century.

-This shot was taken in December 2007 by John English Brigman (“Jeb”) of Conway.
+The picture above was taken by John English “Jeb” Brigman.
 Jeb writes: “Today the Peanut Warehouse is a venue for social events from high school proms to birthdays or gatherings of any sort.
 It, as well as two other warehouses, stands as a lasting monument to the business and culture of living on the Waccamaw River.”